-What should I watch for while using this medicine?Visit your doctor or healthcare professional for regular check ups.
+What should I watch for while using this medicine?Visit your doctor for regular checks on your progress.

 You may get drowsy or dizzy.
 Do not drive, use machinery, or do anything that needs mental alertness until you know how this medicine affects you.
 Do not stand or sit up quickly, especially if you are an older patient.
 This reduces the risk of dizzy or fainting spells.
 Alcohol may interfere with the effect of this medicine.
 Avoid alcoholic drinks.

 What side effects may I notice from receiving this medicine?Side effects that you should report to your doctor or health care professional as soon as possible:

 - allergic reactions like skin rash, itching or hives, swelling of the face, lips, or tongue

 - feeling faint or lightheaded